MrWillCom/awesome/README.md

 *   [sambecker/exif-photo-blog](https://github.com/sambecker/exif-photo-blog) - Photo blog, reporting 🤓 EXIF camera details (aperture, shutter speed, ISO) for each image.

-*   [mastra-ai/mastra](https://github.com/mastra-ai/mastra) - The TypeScript AI agent framework. ⚡ Assistants, RAG, observability.
-Supports any LLM: GPT-4, Claude, Gemini, Llama.
+*   [mastra-ai/mastra](https://github.com/mastra-ai/mastra) - From the team behind Gatsby, Mastra is a framework for building AI-powered applications and agents with a modern TypeScript stack.

 *   [lumen-notes/lumen](https://github.com/lumen-notes/lumen) - A simple note-taking app for capturing and organizing your thoughts